 Implementation Science at the International Aids conference, 2018

-The biennial International AIDS conference takes place in Amsterdam in July 2018.
-Professor James Hargreaves is acting as one of the five Lead Rapporteurs.
+The biennial International AIDS conference took place in Amsterdam in July 2018.
+Professor James Hargreaves acted as one of the five Lead Rapporteurs.

 One aspect of the conference where LSHTM researchers are especially prominent is in Track E on Implementation Research, Economics, Systems and Synergies with other Health and Development Sectors.
 Professor Charlotte Watts is the co-track chair and Professor James Hargreaves will act as the Lead Rapporteur for this track, supported by a team including several other LSHTM researchers.
 Professor Hargreaves directs the LSHTM Centre for Evaluation and The MeSH Consortium.